Budget 2025 may have sparked some concern amongst kiwis regarding their KiwiSaver.

 *Assumptions in disclaimer

-Even with a halved government top-up, you could finish $100K better off in retirement under the new rules — simply because more money went in.
+Even with a halved government top-up, you could finish $100K better off in retirement under the new rules, simply because more money was contributed.

 That additional $100,000 at retirement could give you: